msinvent/udacitySelfDrivingNanoDegree1_laneDetection/README_mod.md

 My pipeline consisted of 5 steps :

 #### a.
-First, I converted the images to YCrCb image, then I ....
+Converted the images to YCrCb image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+#### b.
+Thresholding the image in YCrCb space to find the white and yellow regions
+#### c.
+Defined the ROI(region of interest), and, then removed the thresholded portion of the image that was not in the ROI.
+#### d.
+Then I am using this 3 layer image to extract a single layer that represents the thresholded image.
+#### e.
+Applied canny edge detection on this layer.
+#### f.
+Used hough transform to detect the straight lines in the image(did a lot of manual tuning here).
+#### g.
+Merged all the hough lines to only two line, one on the left and other on the right of the lane.
+I have introduced this change in the hough_lines method directly, so it is returning only two lines.

+####Note : Special care have been taken inside the methods hough_lines and draw_lines to make sure the code runs even if no lines are generated.

 If you'd like to include images to show how the pipeline works, here is how to include an image: